myannuzzi/Selfless-Traffic-Routing-Testbed/README.md

+***Update to run MikeGorithm***
+To run my code first install SUMO with the instructions below being sure to add your home enviroment variable.
+To run a simulation be sure to first check the map name is the myconfig.sumocfg file.
+All of the maps are in the proper directory so you only need to change the name of the file.
+After running the sim (mine is gui-less to prevent traci server issues) a csv file is saved.
+You can plot this file with the plotUtil.py file.
+Just change the file path for the csv file and the title of the graph.
+If you have any questions please email me at mikeyannuzzi321@gmail.com :)

 ***Selfless Traffic Routing testbed based on SUMO (STR-SUMO)***

 This project is built based on SUMO (https://sumo.dlr.de/docs/index.html#introduction), which offers a traffic simulation platform.